mahes-a/StagingBuild/README.md

      <img width="1019" alt="image" src="https://github.com/mahes-a/StagingBuild/assets/120069348/6f7c1b10-1c54-46a4-bade-8b8a79d17e9d">

+ -  Choose your compute , either your pre-created conmpute instance or serverless if you dont have compute instance created

 -  Choose the model_name as "Llama-2-7b-chat" , update endpoint_name , deployment_name  if needed and  The sku_name would be the A100 or V100 GPU SKU , at present  it defaults to Standard_NC24s_v3 SKU and execute the notebook

 -  Uncomment and install dependencies